Circles (Post Malone song)

-"Circles" is a song by American rapper and singer Post Malone.
+"Circles" is a song by American musician Post Malone.
 It was released through Republic Records on August 30, 2019, as the third single from Malone's third studio album Hollywood's Bleeding (2019).
 It reached number one on the US Billboard Hot 100 for the week of November 30, 2019, topping the chart for three weeks, marking Post Malone's fourth number-one song, as well as his first solo effort to top the chart.

-The song also reached number one in Iceland, Malaysia, and New Zealand, as well as the top ten in 20 additional countries.
-It was the most played song of 2020 on adult contemporary radio in the US.
-It is also certified ten times platinum in Australia, nine times platinum in Canada, nine times in the US, and Gold or higher in 11 additional countries.
-It was also nominated for Record of the Year and Song of the Year at the 2021 Grammy Awards.
+The song also reached number one in Iceland, Malaysia, and New Zealand, as well as the top 10 in 20 additional countries.
+It was the most played song of 2020 on adult contemporary radio in the US and was also the second best-selling song in 2020 in the country.
+It is also certified Diamond in the US and Canada, 16× Platinum in Australia, and Gold or higher in 11 additional countries.
+It was also nominated for Record of the Year and Song of the Year at the 63rd Annual Grammy Awards.

 Promotion

-Post Malone premiered the song live during his Bud Light Dive Bar Tour show in New York City on August 5, where he claimed it would be released the following week.
+Post Malone premiered the song live during his Bud Light Dive Bar Tour show in New York City on August 5, 2019, where he claimed it would be released the following week.
 A snippet of the track was posted to Malone's YouTube channel the same day.
-He previewed the song in August 2019 on the Tonight Show Starring Jimmy Fallon.
+He previewed the song in August on the Tonight Show Starring Jimmy Fallon.

 Composition

-"Circles" is a downtempo pop rock song consisting of a "bouncy, melancholy" melody, alongside a "gentle acoustic groove".
+"Circles" is a soft rock, downtempo, alternative rock, and pop song that draws from elements of pop rock and consists of a "bouncy, melancholy" melody, alongside a "gentle acoustic groove".
 The chorus has been described as "compulsory singalong".
 It is written in the key of C major, in common time, at a tempo of 120 beats per minute.
 It follows a chord structure of Cmaj7–Em/B–Fmaj7–Fm, followed by Cmaj7–Em/B–Fmaj7–G6.

 Critical reception

 The song received critical acclaim.
-Billboard described it as being "backed by sunny acoustic guitars, swirling percussion and infectious melodies", and that while it has a "funky feel, the meaning is a bit more somber, detailing a relationship gone cold".
+Billboard described it as being "backed by sunny acoustic guitars, swirling percussion, and infectious melodies", and that while it has a "funky feel, the meaning is a bit more somber, detailing a relationship gone cold".

 R Dub, Z90.3 director of programming, told Billboard, "For me, the staying power of 'Circles' is due to a combination of an absolutely addicting, fun, emotional, and at the same time, non-fatiguing hook, combined with relatable lyrics.
 Who can't relate to going in circles in so many aspects of life?
 Young, old, rich, poor, black, white… We're all going through it".

 The song's musical backing has been frequently compared to that of Tame Impala – so much so, that Tame Impala's Kevin Parker was originally believed to be one of the song's co-writers prior to the song's release.